-As a part-time senior lecturer, I coordinate and teach Naval History Research Skills, and supervise on Naval History Project and Naval History Dissertation modules, and supervise on the Project and Dissertation modules at the postgraduate level along with PhD supervisions.
+As a part-time senior lecturer, I coordinate and teach Naval History Research Skills, coordinate Naval History Project and Naval History Dissertation modules, and supervise on the Project and Dissertation modules at the postgraduate level along with PhD supervisions.

 In previous posts, I have taught undergraduate modules on Making History, Global Exploration; Maritime Nation: Britain and the Sea from 1500; various European History from the Early Modern period to 1945; Maritime History of Alaska and the North Pacific; Russian America: A Social and Cultural History; Alaska History; History of the Gold Rush; Colonies and Revolution (US); American Women's History to 1870; World War II in the Aleutians; and the History of Discoveries.

-At the postgraduate level I taught Environmental History and the Sea; Global Travel, Exploration and Empire, 1600-1911; Emergence of a World Power: Britain and the Maritime World, 1688-1914 (Merchant Navy).
+At the postgraduate level I taught Alaska History; Environmental History and the Sea; Global Travel, Exploration and Empire, 1600-1911; Emergence of a World Power: Britain and the Maritime World, 1688-1914 (Merchant Navy).

-I am first supervisor on two PhD projects: Elizabeth Libero and 'Navigating a British South Atlantic,' on the Royal Navy in the South Atlantic from 1800-1815 and their activities and knowledge exchange', which she successfully defended in Dec 2019.
+I was first supervisor for Elizabeth Libero and her 'Navigating a British South Atlantic,' on the Royal Navy in the South Atlantic from 1800-1815 and their activities and knowledge exchange', which she successfully defended in Dec 2019.
 I am now first supervisor on two PhD projects, Ida Jorgensen, 'Knowledge Exchange in 18th century European Shipbuilding,' a transnational study that focuses on cross-boundary exchange of knowledge in naval shipbuilding between the UK, Denmark, Sweden and France and Daisy Turnbull, 'Shipwreck Shores: Wrecking and Coastal Cultures in Britain and Sweden, 1700-1850'.
 Daisy will be beginning her project in Oct 2021 along with other students in our split-site PhD bursary scheme with the University of Halmstad in Sweden.

-I am also second supervisor for Rhys Phillip's project, 'The forgotten volunteers: The role of the Sea Fencibles during the British response to the threat of Napoleonic invasion, 1798-1810' and Tom Underwood's project, 'Piracy and the Life Cycle in English Maritime Societies, 1540-1625'.
+I am second supervisor for Rhys Phillip's project, 'The forgotten volunteers: The role of the Sea Fencibles during the British response to the threat of Napoleonic invasion, 1798-1810' and Tom Underwood's project, 'Piracy and the Life Cycle in English Maritime Societies, 1540-1625'.

 I am happy to take calls and emails from the media on my research, and I'm aware of the need to respond to journalists in a timely manner.
 Please contact me through email.